 The next logical step was to tune the roast profiles for our top coffees to this new water.
 I worked through many profiles over the next few weeks, and slowly but surely, I managed to get the coffees to perform with my Oslo water.

-The time came to send in the samples.
-I waited impatiently for the results of the sample cupping.
+The time came to send in the samples, and I waited impatiently for the results of the sample cupping.
 On July 15, I got the news.
 We made it!
-One of our coffees had performed very well, and we were selected as a silver sponsor for the event.
-I was elated, and relieved that my nemesis—Oslo’s bicarbonate-packed water—had been thwarted.
+One of our coffees performed very well, and we were selected as a silver sponsor for the event.
+I was elated and relieved that my nemesis—Oslo’s bicarbonate-packed water—had been thwarted.

 On that day, I understood a fundamental of coffee roasting: all roasters roast to their own water, whether they realize it or not.
 The outcome of this experiment opened a chasm of new challenges.
 Should we attempt to custom-roast our coffee to our wholesale customers’ water?
 Or should we be promoting water standardization?
 Is that even feasible on an international scale?
 And what would that standard be?

 I have more questions than answers presently, but the numerous unknowns in the still-adolescent industry of specialty coffee is what keeps me hooked.

 Phil Robertson is the co-founder of Phil & Sebastian Coffee Roasters in Calgary, Alberta.